Sniper Elite (video game): Plot

+After completing the game, a bonus "Secret Mission" called Safehouse is available by going past Escape from Berlin on the mission selection screen.

+In this mission, Fairburne meets a contact inside a Safehouse, holds off an enemy assault and then escapes.

 Wii version

-The Wii version of the game was released by Reef Entertainment in North America in September 2010.
+The Nintendo Wii version of the game was developed by Raylight Studios and released by Reef Entertainment in North America in December 7, 2010.
 It is compatible with the Wii Remote and Wii Zapper and contains a bonus new level.
 The game was also released in Europe later the same year.

 Reception

-Sniper Elite received "generally favorable" reviews, according to review aggregator Metacritic.
+Sniper Elite received "generally favorable" reviews, according to review aggregator website Metacritic.

 The game was awarded "Best PC/Console Game" in the TIGA Awards of 2005.

 Novel

 Rebellion Developments' book imprint Abaddon Books released a novel inspired by the game, Sniper Elite: The Spear of Destiny written by Jasper Bark.
 In this book, Karl Fairburne's mission is to stop a rogue SS officer named Helmstadt from selling Germany's only working atomic bomb to the Soviets.